 A list of links to state tax authority websites where you can check the status of your state income tax refund.

 Taxpayers claiming the Head of Household filing status benefit from a higher standard deduction and lower tax rates than single taxpayers.
-To qualify, a person must be unmarried, claim a dependent, and have cared for a dependent for over half the year.
-The definition of head of household is quite specific, so read over the criteria carefully.

 An amended tax return is used to make corrections to a previously filed tax return.
 Taxpayers can correct filing status, income, tax deductions, or tax credits.
 Tips for revising and correcting federal tax returns using Form 1040X.